Alectryon excelsus: Uses

+Alectryon excelsus has several recorded Māori names, including, tapitapi, tītoki, tītongi, tokitoki, tongitongi, and topitopi.
+A. excelsus had several uses for the indigenous Māori people, but the oil from the seeds were especially prized by them.
+They also planted the seeds, ate the fruits when food was scarce, and used parts of the plant medicinally.
+The seeds were used to create an oil that was very highly regarded and was a traditional status symbol.

-Tītoki seeds were used to create hinu tītoki, an oil that was a traditional status symbol.
-The oil was used as a hair oil, incorporated into body paint, believed to ward off sandflies, and was used as a perfumery base, and could be steeped in aromatic leaves from plants such as tarata.
-Tītoki oil also has uses in traditional rongoā medicine, by being applied to wounds, or being used in massage.
-Traditional production of oil involved crushing the tītoki seeds inside tourniquet-style flax bag or an elongated woven basket called ngehingehi (akin to a Brazilian tipiti) alongside heated stones, and collecting the greenish oil as the bag is squeezed.
+The oil was used as a hair oil, incorporated into body paint, believed to deter sandflies, and was used as a perfumery base, and could be steeped in aromatic leaves from plants such as tarata (Pittosporum eugenioides).
+This oil was also used in traditional medicinal practices, being applied to wounds, skin diseases, or being used in massages.
+It was also used to treat inflammations and ear pain.

-Modern uses

-Early European settlers used the oil for a range of uses including for machinery, however this fell out of fashion when the whaling industry in New Zealand expanded, and made whale oil cheaper to procure.
-Tītoki wood was used by early settlers to create items such as coaches and cabinets.
+Early European settlers used the oil for a range of uses including for machinery, however this fell out of popularity when the whaling industry in New Zealand expanded, and made whale oil cheaper to procure.
+The wood was used by early European settlers to create items such as coaches and cabinets, and other types of woodwork.
+The oil has also been recommended in watchmaking.
+The fruits are also used in the commercial making of liqueur for deserts and cocktails.

-In the 1980s, the Department of Scientific and Industrial Research developed a liqueur made from tītoki berries, promoting its use in desserts and cocktails.
-The fruit attributes sweet and astringent taste factors to the alcohol.
-This product has been distilled and exported to Australia, Fiji, Japan, and the United Kingdom.

-Tītoki trees are a common sight in suburban New Zealand, as they are commonly used in street planting.